-The surfaces of nano-particles have been functionalized to provide a method for dispersion of the insoluble materials in liquid media.
-Cadmium sulfide (CdS) quantum dot (QD)-poly(acrylate) nano-composites were prepared using AGET ATRP in a miniemulsion.(1) The QD surface was initially functionalized with a tris(alkyl)phosphine, previously modified with an ATRP chlorine initiator, and a controlled polymerization was subsequently carried out from the functionalized surface of the nano-particles.
-The final material provided a homogeneous dispersion of the QDs in a suspension medium.
+The surfaces of nano-particles have been functionalized for many different applications including surface modification, drug delivery, biocompatibility, water purification, imaging agents, coating applications, and electronic device fabrication but our exemplary procedures focus on providing a method for dispersion of solid materials in liquid media.
+Cadmium sulfide (CdS) quantum dot (QD)-poly(acrylate) nano-composites were prepared using AGET ATRP in a miniemulsion.
+The QD surface was initially functionalized with a tris(alkyl)phosphine, previously modified with an ATRP chlorine initiator, and subsequently the controlled polymerization was carried out from the functionalized surface of nano-particles.
+The final material showed high homogeneity and the QDs were evenly dispersed in a suspension medium.
 The optical-absorption edge in the visible spectra of the nano-composites confirmed the presence of CdS QDs in the suspension.
 Quantum confinement effects were assigned, though a blue shift in relation to the optical spectrum of the initial QDs.

-Indeed this example is quite exemplary of the advantages of conducting synthesis of composite particles by conducting a grafting from reaction in AGET ATRP miniemulsion systems.
-Indeed an efficient synthesis of hybrid organic/inorganic nanoparticles was also conducted using silica particles functionalized with surface tethered initiators in an AGET ATRP miniemulsion process.
+Indeed this example is quite exemplary of the advantages of conducting synthesis of grafted from composite particles in AGET ATRP miniemulsion systems.
+An efficient synthesis of hybrid organic/silica nanoparticles using silica particles with surface tethered initiators to conduct an AGET ATRP miniemulsion.
 In comparison to the bulk polymerization, using the same stoichiometry, the use of a miniemulsion polymerization process allowed the preparation of hybrid materials with a higher yield, i.e., higher monomer conversion, and a higher polymerization rate without macroscopic gelation.

-The higher reactivity of the methacrylate cross-linker enabled the formation of a thin cross-linked polymer shell around the surface of the Au-NP before the growth of linear polymer chains from the shell.(3) The procedure could be conducted in a one-pot synthesis simplifying the purification step.
+The higher reactivity of the dimethacrylate cross-linker enabled the formation of a thin cross-linked polymer shell around the surface of the Au-NP before the growth of linear polymer chains from the shell.
+The procedure could be conducted in a one-pot synthesis, simplifying the purification step.
 There was no inter-particle coupling and no coupling between linear polymer chains.

-The cross-linked polymer shell served as a robust protective layer, prevented the dissociation of linear polymer brushes from the surfaces of Au-NPs, and provided the Au-NPs excellent thermal stability at elevated temperatures (e.g., 110 DegC for 24 h).
+The cross-linked polymer shell served as a robust protective layer, prevented the dissociation of linear polymer brushes from the surfaces of Au-NPs, and provided the Au-NPs excellent thermal stability at elevated temperatures (e.g., 110 0C for 24 h).

-The polymer chains attached to the MDH particles provided the composites with enhanced compatibility in blends with common polymers.
+The polymer chains attached to MDH particles provided the composites with enhanced compatibility in blends with common polymers.
 The efficiency of attachment, and the molecular weight and polydispersity of the polymers attached to the nanoparticles were investigated by GPC and TGA after post-polymerization cleavage from the particles.
 AFM was used to analyze morphologies and structure of the composites.
 The resulting hybrid nanocomposites formed stable suspensions and showed good dispersability in solvents.

 The dispersability of hybrid particles with matrix selected graft copolymers was examined by studies on the effect of dispersing different concentrations of a SiO2-poly(butyl acrylate) hybrid nanoparticles in a poly(butyl acrylate matrix.